-Mána Hjörleifsdóttir Taylor is a writer, art critic, and editor from Chicago currently living in New York, NY.
+Mána Hjörleifsdóttir Taylor is a writer and editor currently living in New York, NY.

 She is the co-founder and editor of a magazine called The Documentarian, which strives for critical and original documentation in numerous forms; through writing, sound, photography and other mediums.